-The candidate meets with the division director in order to address any concerns the candidate may have about fair treatment in regard to the preparation of the file.
+The candidate meets with the division director4 in order to address any concerns the candidate may have about fair treatment in regard to the preparation of the file.
 Names of those who have written external evaluation letters for the case will be shared before this meeting.
 In addition, names of all of the extra-departmental (or program) letter writers, including teaching and service letters will be communicated.
+At this meeting the division director will share the chair's summary letter with the candidate, who will have 5 working days to submit a response to the division director if desired.
+This one meeting with the division director is prescribed and should take place prior to February 10.
+However, candidates may consult with the division director at any point in the process.

-By October 15
+By February 15

-The original copy, along with seven (or eight for joint appointments) double-sided copies of each dossier, is brought by the chair to the Dean of the Faculty's Office along with a complete c.v. for each of the external evaluators.
+The original copy, paginated, along with seven (or eight for joint appointments) double-sided copies of each dossier, is brought by the chair to the Dean of the Faculty's Office, along with a complete c.v. for each of the external evaluators.